vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/classes.rst

 is subclassed very often (e.g. ``::async::IRunnable``).

 :rule:`CPP-024` The destructor of an C++ interface should be protected non virtual.
-    This makes sure, that code, which would delete an object through a pointer to an interface will not compile.
+    This makes sure that code, which would delete an object through a pointer to an interface will not compile.

 :rule:`CPP-025` A class, which is not intended to be subclassed should be declared final and have public non-virtual destructor.

-    This makes it clear to users of the code, that a class is not designed to be a base class.
+    This makes it clear to users of the code that a class is not designed to be a base class.
     This is the default in our embedded applications.
 In other words: if no subclass exists in the code base, a class should most likely be declared final.